 Solution: Evolving from a manual performance strategy to an agile, scalable performance and engagement approach

 Simone did her due diligence when selecting a Performance Management technology partner.
 Drawing on her own research, review sites, and peer recommendations via a networking group of 200 HR leaders, she narrowed the list down to three providers.
-Her key criteria was that the solution needed to be functionally rich, offer a good user experience, be implementable out of the box, and easy to maintain to ensure it would be consistently used.
+Her key criteria were that the solution needed to be functionally rich, offer a good user experience, be implementable out of the box, and be easy to maintain to ensure it would be consistently used.

-Culture Amp came out the clear winner, not only meeting Yellowfin’s needs, but exceeding them and providing a scalable solution for the future.
+Culture Amp came out the clear winner, not only meeting Yellowfin’s needs but exceeding them and providing a scalable solution for the future.

 “Culture Amp had all the technical and UX functions and a local team to back us up, but it was also reassuring to see large global companies using the platform and additions like Japanese language support that would be important for us in terms of scalability,” she says.